christiskatsouris/Computational-Econometrics-R/README.md

 (iii) Use the regsubsets() function to perform best subset selection in order to choose the best model containing the predictors $X, X^2, ..., X^{10}$.
 Using the conventional model selection criteria such as $C_p$ BIC and the adjusted $R^2$ values find the best model.

+(iv) Now fit a lasso model to the simulated data, again using $X, X^2, ..., X^{10}$ as predictors.
+Additionally, use cross-validation to select the optimal value of the tuning parameter $\lambda$.
+In your answer include the accompanied figures such as the cross-validation error as a function of the tuning parameter.

 ## [A3].
 Principal Component Analysis